fuzzywalrus/ScreenSaverKit/tutorial.md

 - How to build and install a macOS screen saver bundle
 - How to use ScreenSaverKit's base class and helper features
 - How to add preferences that users can configure in real-time
-- How to debug and iterate on your screen saver
+- How to debug and iterate on your screen saver efficiently
+- How to create hardware-accelerated particle effects with Metal
 - How to create your own custom screen saver from scratch
+- Advanced features like color palettes, vector math, and asset management

 ## What is ScreenSaverKit?

 ScreenSaverKit is a modern Objective-C framework that simplifies macOS screen saver development.
 It handles the boilerplate code for preferences, animation timing, asset loading, and configuration UI, letting you focus on the creative aspects of your screen saver.
+It includes a powerful hardware-accelerated particle system with automatic Metal GPU rendering and CPU fallback for maximum compatibility.

 ---